110-kenichi/mame/README.md

 *** Changes ***

+2.9.1.1 Fixed the issue that envelope settings are not applied of AY-3-8910 and YM2608.
+        Added SyncWithNoteFrequencyDivider property to the YM2608 (Same with AY-3-8910).
 2.9.1.0 Supported the SPFM to sound on a real chip for the AY-3-8910.
 2.9.0.2 Temporary fixed OPNA SSG noisy* sound (*Emulation engine only)
         Breaking changed OPNA SSG sound type property.